While it is affected by seasonal variations, wind can become a source for clean, renewable energy.

 For now it looks as if wind will move more trees than cars -- but that may change in the distant future.

-For more information about renewable energy sources, follow the links on the next page.
+For more information about renewable energy sources, follow the links below.